jcchavezs/porto/README.md

 porto path/to/library
 ```

-If you want the changes to be applied to the files, run:
+If you want the changes to be applied to the files directly, run:

 ```bash
 porto -w path/to/library